breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 ### Fork a Replit project

-Go to [Breadboard Starer Project](https://replit.com/@dglazkov/Breadboard-Starter-Project) and click "Fork".
+Go to the [Breadboard Starter Project](https://replit.com/@dglazkov/Breadboard-Starter-Project) and click "Fork".
 This will create roughly the setup that you'll have if you install Breadboard locally.

 ### Install locally

 1. Install [Node.js >=v19](https://nodejs.org/en).
 If you already have an earlier version of Node installed, you can use [nvm](https://github.com/nvm-sh/nvm) to get to the version that Breadboard needs.

 2. Run `npm init @google-labs/breadboard` to set up the project.
-(TODO: make sure this works)

 This will create a simple starter project that contains most of the bits you need to build AI boards.